Raëlism: The Age of Apocalypse and the Elohim's Return

 Raëlism is a millenarian philosophy.
 Raël claims that since the U.S. military's use of the nuclear bomb on Hiroshima in 1945, humans have been living in the "Age of Apocalypse" or "Revelation".
 Raëlian doctrine states that the human species must now choose whether to use science and technology to enhance life, or to use it to bring about nuclear annihilation.
 It claims that if humans successfully get through this present age, they will live in an era of advanced technology, in which society will be tolerant and sexually liberated.
 Raël claimed that he was destined to help lead the human species away from its path of destruction.

 According to Raël, beginning a peaceful age will cause the return of the Elohim to Earth.
-He added that those Elohim will bring with them the 39 immortal prophets who they had previously sent to guide humanity.
-Raël stated that humanity has to build an embassy for the Elohim prior to their arrival on Earth, and that it must include a landing pad for their spaceship.
+He added that those Elohim will bring with them the 39 immortal prophets who they had previously sent to guide humankind.
+Raël stated that humans must build an embassy for the Elohim prior to their arrival on Earth, and that it must include a landing pad for their spaceship.
 He stated that it needed to be located on internationally recognised neutral territory, so as not to indicate favour towards any one particular nation-state.
 Initially, Raël sought permission to build it in Israel, explaining this by reference to how the ancient Israelites were once in contact with the Elohim.
 He also stated that this embassy would constitute the "Third Temple" referred to in Jewish prophecy.